-In some cases, veterans are able to earn enough service time to gain another pension from a private company or from a different government organization.
-The possibility of dual pension plan incomes, in addition to Social Security Benefits, can greatly increase your quality of life in retirement and potentially allow to retire more quickly than you anticipated.
+In some cases, veterans can earn enough service time to gain another pension from a private company or a different government organization.
+The possibility of multiple pensions, in addition to Social Security Benefits, can significantly increase your quality of life in retirement and potentially allow you to retire more quickly than anticipated.

-Even if you aren’t able to receive another pension from your post-military employment, you can do your best to increase your savings in retirement accounts such as the TSP if you remain in government service, or through an IRA or 401k.
-Contributing as much as you can to these retirement accounts will help provide you with the retirement income you need to maintain a nice quality of life in your retirement years.
+Even if you aren’t able to receive another pension from your post-military employment, you can do your best to increase your savings in retirement accounts such as the TSP if you remain in government service or through a Roth IRA or 401k.
+Contributing as much as you can to these retirement accounts will help provide you with the retirement income you need to maintain a comfortable quality of life in your retirement years.

 There are a variety of state and federal benefits available to veterans, including health care, base and commissary privileges, educational benefits, and more.
 There are also unique ways to save, like retiring in a state with income tax exemptions on military retirement pay.

-It is recommended to meet with a veterans benefits advisor in your local area who can help you better understand which benefits might be available to you, and to help you better understand how to qualify and apply for those specific benefits.
+It is highly recommended to meet with an accredited veterans benefits advisor in your local area who can help you better understand what benefits are available to you and how to qualify and apply for those benefits.

-*A few notes: This article covers a few basic assumptions and should only act as a rough guide for do-it-yourself investors.
+This guide covers a few basic assumptions and should only be a rough guide for do-it-yourself investors.
 It is highly recommended that you meet with a professional financial planner before making the final decision to retire.
-If you are younger you might find it helpful to meet with a financial planner every few years to ensure your retirement plan is on track.
+If you are younger, you should meet with a financial planner every few years to ensure your retirement plan is on track.